 Looking out for other search terms / subject headings

-See Scoping the topic.
-Look at the set of results and again, look out for:
+See Scoping the topic, evaluate the first set of results and look out for:

 Look at relevant records and identify the keywords and subject headings – make sure these are included in your search strategy.